dbt-labs/docs.getdbt.com/website/docs/guides/migration/tools/migrating-from-spark-to-databricks.md

 ## Better defaults

 The `dbt-databricks` adapter provides better defaults than `dbt-spark` does.
-The defaults help optimize your translation workflow so you can get the fast performance and cost-effectiveness of Databricks.
+The defaults help optimize your workflow so you can get the fast performance and cost-effectiveness of Databricks.
 They are:

 - The dbt models use the [Delta](https://docs.databricks.com/delta/index.html) table format.
 You can remove any declared configurations of `file_format = 'delta'` since they're now redundant.
 - Accelerate your expensive queries with the [Photon engine](https://docs.databricks.com/runtime/photon.html).